 Muhammad’s favorite wife had just been dragged through the mud.
 It was all very personal.

-Reading the surah as a response to a very personal and distressing incident in Muhammad’s personal life does reveal some credit about how he handled the situation.
+Reading the surah as a response to a very distressing incident in Muhammad’s personal life does reveal some credit about how he handled the situation.
 If one suspects that Muhammad was manufacturing the Quran for his own benefit, then one might have expected Muhammad to handle this situation by just revealing a divine inspiration that Aisha was innocent.
 End of story.
 It would have been effective and easy, but ultimately self-serving and nonconstructive to the community.
-Instead, the surah sets up some due process for leveling charges of adultery, and offers a condemnation of the gossip and slander.
+Instead, the surah sets up some due process for leveling charges of adultery and offers a condemnation of the gossip and slander.

 For me, though I consider the goals of this section of surah to be commendable, I still do not see divine revelation in it.
 Draconian laws do not make justice more effective, just more unwieldy.
 Those condemnations of gossip are far too specific to false sexual slander to help apply to the everyday forms in which gossip manifests.